josephsl/wintenApps/readme.md

 ## Skype Preview

 * Typing indicator text is announced just like Skype for Desktop client.
-* Partial return of Control+NvDA+number row commands to read recent chat history.
+* Partial return of Control+NvDA+number row commands to read recent chat history and to move navigator object to chat entries just like Skype for Desktop.

 ## Bank of America/Twitter